Course Academic Progress (CAPC) — Coursework

 If you did not respond to your ‘At Risk’ notification, it is really important you explain why, as well as provide some details about your situation.
 If you did respond to it, you need to outline how you implemented the recommendations, or outline why they were perhaps not specific enough or helpful to you, explaining what you did instead.

-Feel free to use our template letter to get started here.
+We recommend using our template letter to get started.
+You can download it here.
 Once you have drafted your letter, we are able to provide feedback on this before you submit it.
-You can send it to us here.
 If you send us your draft letter, a copy of your ‘Show Cause’ notice, and your Student Record Card (from your Academic Progress portal), including when your submission is due, we will endeavour to get this back to you in time for you to submit it.

 What should I expect from the CAPC meeting?